 Falls from height are workplace hazards that can kill or result in serious injuries.
 Working at height equipment should be regularly maintained and inspected before use.
 These include harnesses, lanyards and anchor points.
 If a person was to fall, anchor points must be capable of withstanding the force applied.
 Work platforms and scaffolds must have complete floors, handrails, edge protection, barricades and toe-boards.
 These prevent people, tools and materials falling to the levels below.
 Work platforms must have a safe means of access and egress and edge protection.

-See our post on preventing fall from height risks.
+See our article on preventing fall from height risks.

 2. Suspended Loads